EnterpriseDB/barman/new_docs/user_guide/configuration.rst

 **primary_conninfo**

-Connection string for Barman to connect to the primary PostgreSQL server during a standby backup.
+Connection string for Barman to connect to the primary Postgres server during a standby backup.

 Scope: Server / Model.

 **primary_ssh_command**

-SSH command for connecting to the primary server if Barman is passive.
+SSH command for connecting to the primary Barman server if Barman is passive.

 Scope: Global / Server / Model.